Mahyub/LEO_SFC_PROVISIONING/README.md

 The CBC solver is bundled with PuLP.
 No separate solver installation is needed.

-**Optional -- MATLAB topology bridge**: requires MATLAB R2022b or later with the Satellite Communications Toolbox.
-Only needed for `--mode experiment` with the `base_matlab.json` config.
-The pure-Python generator (`instance_generator.py`) works without MATLAB.
+**MATLAB topology bridge**: requires MATLAB R2022b or later with the Satellite Communications Toolbox.

 ---